ROYAL COMMISSION INTO INSTITUTIONAL RESPONSES TO CHILD SEXUAL ABUSE

 The State Records Office advises agencies on the legislative requirements governing State records and the process of gaining approval to transfer or destroy State records, and has developed several General and Sector Disposal Authorities to enable the legal disposal of records across government.

-The Archives Control and Access Team is able to offer guidance through the transfer of archival and intermediate records into the custody of the State Records Office.
+The Archives Control and Access Team is able to offer guidance through the transfer of archival records into the custody of the State Records Office.

 A loans service is available to government agencies wishing to access their own records or those of their predecessor agencies.

-The State Records Office is able to provide advice on a range of preservation and conservation matters, including information on microfilming of State records, and offers a service to State and local government agencies to microfilm archival records to approved ISO and Australian Standards.
+The State Records Office is able to provide advice on a range of preservation and conservation matters, including information on digitising and microfilming of archival records to approved ISO and Australian Standards.

 The State Records Office is here to help with recordkeeping in the public sector.
 If you require assistance, please contact us.